gravyboat/bulkeats/content/Articles/brownrice.rst

 As you can see based on many of the recipes on the site eating brown rice is an easy and cheap staple to bulk up on.
 The main downside is that brown rice is nowhere near as satisfying as white rice.
-I've been eating brown rice regularly for about 4 years now and after 6 months or so I got quite tired of it, thinking there have to be better ways to prepare this rice to make it more appealing and better tasting.
-So after three years of trial and error I've put together some essential tips that make brown rice much more appealing.
+I've been eating brown rice regularly for about 4 years now and after 6 months or so I got quite tired of it.
+I started experimenting thinking there have to be better ways to prepare this rice to make it more appealing and better tasting.
+So after three years of trial and error I've put together some essential tips that make brown rice something to look forward to.

 Use Long Grain Brown Rice
 -------------------------

-Short grain rices are typically used in applications where you want sticky rice, this is the simplest tip and it improves things a lot to me because I don't want sticky rice for most recipes.
-So unless you need it for something specific go with long grain brown rice.
+Short grain rices are typically used in applications where you want sticky rice.
+This is the simplest tip and it improves things as most recipes will be better with rice that has a unique texture.
+So unless you need sticky rice for something specific go with long grain brown rice.

 Wash Your Rice
 --------------